saulyaguana/Image-Processing-app/README.md

 8. Detecting Faces with pre trained models from Caffe
 9. Landmark face detection with pre trainied models from Caffe
 10. Object detection with SSD mobilenet architecture with COCO dataset
+11. HCI application moving just your head (designed for offline web games)
+12. Control the mouse with your index finger

 The way this project is build is using an _object composition_ structure where the __main.py__ file is the interface to interact with this program.